-Excessive lateral pressure syndrome (ELPS) is the abnormal lateral tilt of the patella without lateral translation and considered one of the relatively common causes of anterior knee pain.
+Excessive lateral pressure syndrome (ELPS) or patellar compression syndrome is the abnormal lateral tilt of the patella without lateral translation and considered one of the relatively common causes of anterior knee pain.

-ELPS is due to an imbalance between medial and lateral dynamic stabilizers, either secondary to more common abnormally tight lateral retinaculum/vastus lateralis or lax medial retinaculum/vastus medialis.
+ELPS is due to an imbalance between medial and lateral dynamic stabilisers, either secondary to more common abnormally tight lateral retinaculum/vastus lateralis or lax medial retinaculum/vastus medialis.
 This results in a lateral tilt of the patella without obvious subluxation or dislocation.
 In fact, in some cases, even slight medial translation can be present.
 Over time, chronic impaction of the lateral patellar facet to the lateral femoral trochlea ensues chondral damage and osteoarthritis.

 Abnormal tilt can be measured by patellofemoral angle with a medial opening of the angle or an angle less than 8° is diagnostic of ELPS in an appropriate clinical setting.

 - 1. Chhabra A, Subhawong TK, Carrino JA.
 A systematised MRI approach to evaluating the patellofemoral joint.
 Skeletal Radiol.
 2011;40 (4): 375-87. doi:10.1007/s00256-010-0909-1 - Free text at pubmed - Pubmed citation